 On December 17, 2002, the Board of Directors decided that the whole Board of Directors will act as an "Audit Committee" headed by Mr. Pierre Beysson.
 On July 22, 2005, in order to fully comply with Nasdaq Corporate Governance rules on Independence of Directors, the composition of the Company Audit Committee was reviewed.
 The Board of Directors elected four fully independent Members to the Audit Committee: Mr. Olivier Missoffe, Mr. Guy Vallancien, Mr. Karim Fizazi and Mr. Pierre Beysson, the latter acting as the Head of the Audit Committee.
 The Audit Committee Charter was also reviewed to reflect those changes.
-The purpose of the Committee shall be to:
+Following Mr. Olivier Missoffe's resignation from the Board in November 2006, and the appointment of Mr. Jean-Philippe Deschamps on March 8, 2007, the Audit Committee accounts for four fully independent Members as of today.
+The purpose of the Committee is to:

-- Provide assistance to the Board of Directors in fulfilling their oversight responsibility to the shareholders, potential shareholders, the investment community and others relating to: the integrity of the Company's financial statements, the Company's compliance with legal and regulatory requirements, the accounting practices and financial reporting processes of the Company, the effectiveness of the Company's disclosure controls and procedures and internal control over financial reporting, the independent auditor's qualifications and independence, and the performance of the Company's internal audit function and independent auditors. - Prepare the Audit Committee report that SEC proxy rules require to be included in the Company's annual proxy statement.
+- Provide assistance to the Board of Directors in fulfilling their oversight responsibility to the shareholders, potential shareholders, the investment community and others relating to: the integrity of the Company's financial statements, the Company's compliance with legal and regulatory requirements, the accounting practices and financial reporting processes of the Company, the effectiveness of the Company's disclosure controls and procedures and internal control over financial reporting, the independent auditor's qualifications and independence, and the performance of the Company's internal audit function and independent auditors. - Prepare the Audit Committee report that SEC proxy rules require to be included in our annual proxy statement.
 The Audit Committee may request any officer or employee of the Company or the Company's outside counsel or independent auditor to attend a meeting of the Committee or to meet with any members of, or consultants to, the Committee.